Assistance programs DeKalb County Georgia.

-Locate services, resources, and programs that can help DeKalb, Decatur, and Atlanta families get help.
-Both the Partnership for Community Action, Inc. and the Fulton Atlanta Community Action Authorityare non-profit agencies that administer a variety of assistance programs.
+Locate services, resources, and programs that can help DeKalb, Decatur, and Atlanta area families get help.
+The Partnership for Community Action, Inc., Salvation Army, Urban League and the Fulton Atlanta Community Action Authority are non-profit agencies that administer a variety of assistance program, including grant money, debt or budgeting help and more..
+But there are many other places to turn to for financial help.
 Locate other resources below as well.
 Several agencies and non-profits exist.
-Call them for help.
-The Decatur Area Emergency Assistance Ministry/DEAM agency provides assistance by offering free food (receive a maximum six times per year of food), funds for utilities, prescription medication vouchers, mortgage help, debt reduction advice, and rent assistance.
+Call them for help

+The Decatur Area Emergency Assistance Ministry/DEAM agency provides assistance by offering free food (receive a maximum six times per year of groceries), funds for utilities, or prescription medication vouchers.
+DEAM also tries to offer mortgage help, debt reduction advice, and rent assistance.

 A program known as Project Take Charge is run by the Decatur Cooperative Ministry, Inc. Dial (404) 284-4411.
-This project is a rent assistance and homelessness prevention program that provides low income and others who may be struggling with emergency financial assistance with rent expenses, mortgage payments, utilities, and free food.
+This project is a rent assistance and homelessness prevention program.
+It can help the homeless in DeKalbd County, struggling renters or homeowners, and the vulnerable.

 Salvation Army - DeKalb County Service Unit provide emergency assistance to families and individuals who are in a crisis situation.
-Get help from the agency in the areas of food, clothing, rent and lodging, housing expenses and utility bill assistance, referrals to other comprehensive crisis centers (charities and non-profits) and also access counseling.
-Dial (404) 486-2714, or more Salvation Army financial assistance in DeKalb.
+Get help from the agency in the areas of free food, clothing, or funds for rent and “lodging”.
+The Decatur and Dekalb County charity also helps with housing expenses and utility bill assistance.
+The charity will also provide referrals to other comprehensive crisis centers (charities and non-profits) and clients can also access counseling.

 Society of St. Vincent De Paul is another charity organization that provides a host of services to DeKalb Georgia residents.
 Services available include, but not limited to, financial assistance for bills and expenses, a food pantry, GED instruction, and also life skills education programs.
 There is also a thrift store with clothing, and the volunteers can help clients apply for benefits such as food stamps.
 More DeKalb County St. Vincent assistance programs.

 United Methodist Children's Home – Homeless families and people on verge of eviction, with children less than 17 years of age may qualify for financial assistance.
+There is also help for single mothers or fathers in the county.
 The financial assistance provided to qualified applicants is very limited.
 At most $75 will be mailed directly to the landlord or company that needs payment.
-500 S. Columbia Dr., Decatur, Georgia 30030(404) 327-5872.
+Location is 500 S. Columbia Dr., Decatur, Georgia 30030.
+Call (404) 327-5872 or (404) 327-5820.

 Suthers Center for Christian Outreach only helps qualified low income and working poor people in zip codes of 30319 and 30341.
 Food, rent, electric bill help and more may be distributed.
-3550 Broad St., Chamblee, Georgia 30341, call (770) 455-3358
+Location is 3550 Broad St., Chamblee, Georgia 30341, call (770) 455-3358

 DeKalb area Urban League - They offer mortgage and job training as referenced on this page.
 Other housing resources are available to, include eviction prevention counseling for tenants, referrals to affordable, low income apartments, information on grants for buying a home, and more.
-Click here.